January 26, 2023

 June 28, 2018

 The Planners4Health project in Northern New England implemented a traffic calming demonstration in Gray, Maine, to engage planners and public health professionals in healthy design strategies.

-This Infrastructure Week we're highlighting the City of Grand Rapids, Michigan, which revolutionized its approach to designing, maintaining, and using its streets over the past five years.
+The City of Grand Rapids, Michigan, revolutionized its approach to designing, maintaining, and using its streets over the past five years.
 A program called Vital Streets has been central to improvement and evolution of transportation in the city.